Diving into Exemptions

-The best way to explain DOT regulations is, they’re like an iceberg!
+The best way to explain DOT regulations is that they’re like an iceberg!

-I wasn’t thinking about huge and massive, or cold hearted and boring.
-But both of those seem to fit when you start looking at the them.
-I was talking about how most of the regulations you don’t see, until your cited for one.
-Identically most of the iceberg is under the water and you don’t see it until you look for it.
-Also an iceberg has lots of nooks and crannies, even though it looks smooth from a distance there’s still lots of imperfections.
+I wasn’t thinking about being huge and massive or cold hearted and boring.
+But both of those seem to fit when you start looking at them.
+I was talking about how most of the regulations you don’t see until you cite one.
+Identically, most of the iceberg is under the water, and you don’t see it until you look for it.
+Also, an iceberg has lots of nooks and crannies; even though it looks smooth from a distance, there are still lots of imperfections.
 Just like the regulations.

-Let’s start with the Agriculture exemption, this can be found in section 395.2 of the CFR.
-Really what its saying is that all agriculture is exempt from all regulations as long as the driver stays within a 150 air-mile radius of the source of the product.
-It also states that if you are supplying supplies to a farm from a wholesale or retail vender within a 150 air-mile radius from the distribution point you are exempt from HOS.
-There are no limitations imposed to specific carriers to this exemption.
-So it could be applied to someone who is delivering pipe for irrigation, a feed mill, the farmers, ect… One of the most common asked questions is what if my destination is over 150 air-miles away from the source, then what do I do?
-In 395.1(k)(1) it states that HOS limitations do not take effect until after you cross the 150 air-mile threshold.
-After that threshold then the drivers HOS would start from 0 hours worked.
+Let’s start with the agriculture exemption, which can be found in Section 395.2 of the CFR.
+Really, what it means is that all agriculture is exempt from all regulations as long as the driver stays within a 150-mile radius of the source of the product.
+It also states that if you are supplying supplies to a farm from a wholesale or retail vendor within a 150-mile radius from the distribution point, you are exempt from HOS.
+There are no limitations imposed on specific carriers by this exemption.
+So it could be applied to someone who is delivering pipe for irrigation, a feed mill, farmers, etc.